edg-l/edgarluque.com/content/blog/creating_a_kernel.md

 . = 0xffffffff80000000;
 ```

-This puts our kernel in the higher half virtual address range, which can only be accessed in ring 0, it also buts the kernel at the very top 2gb range.
+This puts our kernel in the higher half virtual address range, which can only be accessed in ring 0 (the highest privilege level where the kernel runs), it also puts the kernel at the very top 2gb range.

-Where it wont cause trouble later when we use some virtual address ranges.
+The higher half approach is pretty common for kernels because it gives us some nice benefits: it protects the kernel from user programs (they can't access these addresses), and it makes memory management easier since we can map the kernel at the same virtual address in every process.

 ## Small intro to paging

-Paging main use, is to provide each process with its own "virtual address space".
+Paging's main use is to provide each process with its own "virtual address space".

 Virtual memory is divided into fixed-size blocks called pages, while physical memory is divided into equally sized page frames.
 Each page can be individually mapped to any frame, avoiding memory fragmentation.
 This will be the job of our frame allocator alongside the memory mapper.

 On x86_64, paging is achieved through the Memory Management Unit (MMU) using a series of tables:
 - 4-level page tables: PML4 -> PDPT -> PD -> PT
-- 48-bit virtual addresses (canonical addressing)
+- 48-bit virtual addresses (using canonical addressing)
 - 4 KiB page size (typically)

-The 48bit virtual addresses need to be canonical, that is, they have to be sign extended.
-Also there is a gap in virtual addresses that aren't valid
+The 48-bit virtual addresses need to be canonical, that is, they have to be sign extended.
+Also there is a gap in virtual addresses that aren't due to this.

 Each page table has 512 entries of 8 bytes each, requiring 9 bits to address each entry.

+When the CPU needs to translate a virtual address, it basically does this: takes the virtual address, splits it into chunks (9 bits for each level), and uses each chunk as an index to walk through the page tables until it finds the physical address.
+It's like following a path through multiple directories to find a file.

 To improve performance, x86_64 caches recent translations in the Translation Lookaside Buffer (TLB), allowing translations to skip the multi-level table walk when cached.
 The TLB must be manually invalidated by the kernel when page tables change using the `invlpg` instruction